openSignalBox/.github/profile/README.md

 Typical support requests might be:

 * A new code module to interface to your custom software.
-* Support for a new protocol, e.g. Loconet for model raliways.
+* Support for a new protocol, e.g. Loconet for model railways.
 * Installation and commissioning of a full hardware interface and PC system for a preserved signal box or museum.
 * Development of new hardware to interface with a custom piece of signalling equipment (e.g SSI modules).